 Considering an IRA rollover?

 With an IRA rollover, you can transfer money from employer-sponsored retirement plans into a single traditional IRA.
 Rolling over puts your money back in your hands, so you can decide how to invest it.
-And, by consolidating any other retirement accounts from past employers, it’s easier to manage your investments.
-Your IRA may be subject to market risks, including possible loss of principal.
+And, by consolidating retirement accounts from past employers, it’s easier to manage your investments.
+Keep in mind that your IRA may be subject to market risks, including possible loss of principal.

 Transfer the money directly